SESYNC-ci/advanced-git-lesson/slides/fork.md

 Now, when you commit and push changes to this repo, they will be pushed to the copy you own rather than the owner's original copy.
-So if you are directly working with a collaborator on the same project, you would just want to clone the repo and keep the same remote origin as the collaborator, not fork.
+So if you are directly working with a collaborator on the same project, you would just want to clone (not fork) the repo and keep the same remote origin as the collaborator.